guillezuhe/VEspresso/Readme.md

 \end{dcases}
 ```

-It can be shown, that in the limit of small $`\tau_k`$, the GLE converges to a typical Langevin equation.
+It can be shown, that in the limit of small $`\tau_m`$, the GLE converges to a typical Langevin equation.

 ### Physical interpretation